+Purchase Amount

-Purchase Amount Finder's Fee Greater than \$250,000 1.00%
+Greater than \$250,000

 These trades will be protected by the same tiered contingent deferred sales charge ("CDSC") if shares are redeemed within 12 months of purchase.
 Any applicable CDSC will be applied at the lower of cost or market value of the Shares.
 Share aging will occur monthly on the anniversary date of each purchase.